2019 mid-year Trade Confidence Index

 Close to half expect protectionism to increase in the year ahead.

 The U.S.-China trade dispute is negatively affecting almost one third of respondents.

 of Canadian exporters are neutral on the newly signed Canada-United States-Mexico Agreement (CUSMA) trade deal, but negative assessments outweigh the positive.

-Nearly 1,000 exporters told us what they’re expecting for 2019 in our Trade Confidence survey.
+Nearly 1,000 exporters told us what they’re expecting for 2019 in our mid-year TCI survey.
 Benefit from their insight and see if you agree.
-Register now for the webinar.
+Register now for this free July 11 trade talk.